 - Pre-approval letters that are issued with credit disputes can be considered null and void

 - Credit disputes is one of the main reasons why a pre-approval turns into a mortgage loan suspense account and/or mortgage loan denial

 What Is Are Credit Disputes During Mortgage Process?

-Credit disputes is often common when a consumer is trying to repair their credit by disputing a negative item such as a collection account, charge off, late payments, judgments, or other derogatory items off their credit report by disputing the negative credit item to the three credit reporting agencies.
+Credit disputes is often common when a consumer is trying to repair their credit.
+This is often done by disputing a negative item such as a collection account, charge off, late payments, judgments, or other derogatory items off their credit report by disputing the negative credit item to the three credit reporting agencies.

 - If the creditor validates the consumer’s dispute, the derogatory stays on the consumer’s credit report

 - If the creditor does not respond back in 30 days to the credit bureaus, then by federal law, the credit bureaus need to delete the negative item off the consumer’s credit report

 - In theory, this is how it works

 - In real life, credit bureaus have a tendency of not removing derogatory item off the consumer’s report even after 30 days of the creditor not getting back to them and the consumer has the verbiage that the credit item is in dispute

 - This can last many months and when a derogatory item is in credit dispute, it can halt the mortgage application and mortgage approval process